 - 2. Developed or taught a new course using best practices and innovative strategies - 3.
 Made major changes to existing course content tied to student learning outcomes - 4.
 Made curricular innovation through delivery methods or pedagogy (instructional strategies, new methods of teaching, facilitated student learning in a variety of formats, incorporated supportive technologies, developed new assignments or assessments) - 5.
 Applied successful teaching strategies (instructional strategies, proven methods of teaching, facilitated student learning in a variety of formats, incorporated supportive technologies, developed effective assignments or assessments) - 6.
-Mentored student research projects, such as honors projects or theses - 7.
+Mentored student research projects, such as honors projects, thesis, or the development of an OER - 7.
 Mentored student's practicum, internship and/or capstone experiences - 8.
 Supervises an individual study, group study, exhibition, or performance - 9.
 Supervised an educational trip, such as a field trip or study abroad experience - 10.
 Supervised a Service-Learning experience - 11.
 Received awards or recognition for teaching excellence - 12.
 Attended conferences or professional development events focused on teaching - 13.
 Supervised student projects leading to presentation at an academic conference - 14.
 Worked with program and college to ensure student learning objectives for courses are aligned with program and college objectives - 15.
 Collaborated with colleagues to develop course curriculum and delivery - 16.
+Adopted OER or other affordable learning materials in part or all of a course in lieu of utilizing a textbook - 17.
+Adopted one or more Open Pedagogy teaching practices - 18.
 Other